UK lawmaker writes to competition watchdog over Morrisons bid

-LONDON, July 1 (Reuters) - The head of Britain's business select committee in parliament has written to the competition watchdog to voice concern that regulatory bodies lack the power to intervene when new owners act irresponsibly, in light of the bid for Morrisons (MRW.L).
+LONDON (Reuters) - The head of Britain’s business select committee in parliament has written to the competition watchdog to voice concern that regulatory bodies lack the power to intervene when new owners act irresponsibly, in light of the bid for Morrisons.

 Morrisons - Britain’s fourth largest grocer - this month rejected a proposed 5.52 billion pound ($7.6 billion) cash offer from private equity group Clayton, Dubilier & Rice (CD&R).
 Rival Asda was also recently taken private.